Ozziekins/riff-design-system/README.md

 ## Credits

-Built with ❤️ by the Fender Play Design System team.
+Built with ❤️ by Ozzie and Divya for the Fender Play Design System team.

 **Let’s riff!** 🎸✨